Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: Numerical examples

 \section{Numerical examples}

-In this section, two numerical examples are presented to show the efficiency of the proposed solution technique.
-After having represented unknown functions $f^{kj}$ and $\varPhi^k$ via basis functions $\phi^p$ and $\psi^l$ and parameters $H_{kjp}$ and $G_{kl}$, various methods can be used to determine the parameters.
+In this section, several numerical examples are presented to show the efficiency of the proposed approach.
+After having represented unknown functions $f_{kj}$ and $\varPhi_k$ via basis functions $\phi_p$ and $\psi_l$ and parameters $H_{kjp}$ and $G_{kl}$, various methods can be used to determine the parameters.
 The straightforward choice is the Gauss-Newton (GN) method.
-Therefore, it is necessary to investigate how it performs compared to the Newton-Kaczmarz (NK) method for the considered identification problem, which is done in the first example.
+Therefore, it is necessary to investigate how it performs compared to the Newton-Kaczmarz (NK) method for the considered problem, which is done in the first example.
+Parameter estimation of the Kolmogorov-Arnold model using the GN method is summarised in appendix \ref{sec:app}.
+Furthermore, as the NK method is related to the stochastic gradient descent (SGD) method (as summarised in appendix \ref{sec:SGD}), it is useful to compare the NK method to other variants of the SGD method.
+For such comparison, the relatively-popular `Adam' SGD method is chosen \cite{Kingma2015}.
+For completeness of the paper, it is summarised in appendix \ref{sec:adam}.
+In the examples below, the non-parallel version of the NK method is used.